 Why does this matter?
 There are many reasons, but the first is the Universal Law of Cause and Effect.
 You can research it all you want on the internet, but there is really no debate.

-For every action, there is an equal or opposite reaction which we call consequences.
+There is an equal or opposite reaction for every action, which we call consequences.
 Depending on your point of view, these consequences can be positive or negative.
-Yes, while we were out there all caught up in our egos and making self-centered decisions, we were creating all kinds of consequences for ourselves.
+Yes, while we were out there, caught up in our egos and making self-centered decisions, we created all kinds of consequences for ourselves.
 Most of them were negative.
 Well, here comes that tsunami of chaos we created.

 Taking Personal Responsibility for Our Choices

-This is probably the hardest part of life – owning our mistakes.
-This is where we lose most humans who suffer from addictions or who are too weak to own their part.
-We’ve made living all about blaming others for our problems.
+This is probably the most challenging part of life – owning our mistakes.
+This is where we lose most humans who suffer from addictions or are too weak to own their part.
+We’ve made a living all about blaming others for our problems.
 This puts us into the role of victim.
-As a victim, you are in effect saying that karma doesn’t exist.
+As a victim, you are, in effect, saying that karma doesn’t exist.
 Or, look at what happened to me out of the blue.
-This mindset may provide temporary relief, but as you can imagine, it still remains in the category of unfinished business.
+This mindset may provide temporary relief, but as you can imagine, it remains in the category of unfinished business.

 The worst part is you can fool yourself, but you cannot fool the universe.
 As victims, we are powerless.
 We lose power to that which we give away power.
 We’ll go into power and the universal laws it encompasses, but know this one thing, victims don’t recover their power until they own their part.

 Knowing the values by which we live enables us to live our truth.
-When we consider what has the greatest bearing for us in our lives, we start the process of returning to the deepest part of ourselves; the part that is not influenced by the values and beliefs of others.
+When we consider what has the greatest bearing on us in our lives, we start the process of returning to the deepest part of ourselves, the part that is not influenced by the values and beliefs of others.

-Becoming more aware of what values are at our own core lets us see the beliefs that are truly at the heart of our being and drive our actions in a more truthful and honorable way.
-Understanding what your values are will make it easier for you to live with integrity and honesty today.
+Becoming more aware of what values are at our own core lets us see the beliefs that are genuinely at the heart of our being and drive our actions in a more truthful and honorable way.
+Understanding your values will make it easier for you to live with integrity and honesty today.